sweetpea-org/sweetpea-py/docs/_source/api/sampling_strategies.rst

            results is constrained to be distinct.
 The number of returned experiments will be less than the requested number if the pool of possible trial sequences is exhausted.

+.. class:: sweetpea.SMGen

+           An experimental sampler that is especially effective for designs that include derived factors with transition level.
+           Currently, windows sizes greater than 1 are not supported, many constraints are unsupported, and multiple crossings are unsupported.

+           *Non-Uniformity*: Generates trials through a search that may not produce uniform coverage.

+           *Replacement*: Generating multiple trials in one call to :func:`.synthesize_trials` produces independent results.
+That
+           is, the single call is the same as separate calls that each generate one sequence of trials.